gmc-code/PC-Microbit-Extension-backup/docs/bots/bot_radio/MoveMotor_radio2.rst

 | The code below requires A button pressing for motor control.
 | No durations are set, so the motors will continue running with the last instruction they receive.

-| To stop, send X.
+| To stop, keep the microbit level, send X.

 | For increasing speed forward, send: F, G, H.
 | Tilt forward a bit, F is sent, and a slow speed results.